-The Peel Wine Region South of Perth is centered round the rapidly growing City of Mandurah.
+The Peel Wine Region South of Perth is centered around the rapidly growing City of Mandurah.
 It stretches from the Indian Ocean to the Darling Range and the Darling plateau beyond.

 To the south is the Geographe Wine Region.

-Vineyards were first established here in 1850s but by the end of the nineteenth century the wine industry had disappeared.
+Vineyards were first established in the Peel region during 1850s but by the end of the nineteenth century the wine industry had disappeared.
 The modern era began in the middle of the 1970s with the establishment of Peel Estate.

 The climate is very warm, some relief being given by sea breezes near the coast, or altitude (up to 300m) inland along the range.

 A considerable proportion of the wine in the region is white made from the Western Australian classic varieties Chenin blanc and Verdelho supplemented more recently with Chardonnay.